Goal-oriented health care: Optimization of personal growth and development

 Growth and development are most often emphasized during childhood.
 Within the goal-directed health care framework, growth and development are lifelong goals including not only childhood developmental tasks or milestones, but also resilience and coherence throughout life.
 This requires the provider and patient to discuss personal growth and development goals and consider them when determining a treatment plan.

 Improving the chances of a good death

 Making a good death a goal increases the importance of advance directives for all adults.
 Beyond legal forms, it is also important to help patients document their values and preferences and discuss them with family members and caregivers utilizing prioritization to make sure relevant information is available at the point where critical decisions must be made.
+Achievement of end-of-life goals depends upon both advance planning and compassionate end-of-life care based upon each person's values and preferences.